dsccommunity/dsccommunity.org/content/guidelines/getting-started-with-github.md

 ### Forking a repository on GitHub

-To send changes from your local repository you first fork the upstream repository, because all changes mist first be pushed to a working branch in your fork before sending in a pull request.
+To send changes from your local repository you first fork the upstream repository, because all changes must first be pushed to a working branch in your fork before sending in a pull request.
 To learn more about forks read the article [Forking Projects](https://guides.github.com/activities/forking/).